eugene1905/Practice-of-Programming/README.md

 # Practice-of-programming
 2020 Practice of Programming Homework
-BMP rotation & War of Warcraft
+BMP rotation & World of Warcraft